-Hiking Preparation - 5 Tips for Getting Trail-Ready
+Hiking Preparation - 5 Tips To Get Ready

 The great outdoors runs through our veins here in New Zealand.
 We grow up running around in bare feet, exploring the nature that is never far away, even in the most urban areas of New Zealand.
 We are very lucky, and we know it!
 Nothing makes us feel more proud than hearing stories of how much travellers love our country and the natural splendour it offers.

-It's easy to spend time on our trails while you're visiting - anyone with a reasonable level of fitness can enjoy walking in New Zealand - but if your plans are a little more ambitious or you're keen to take on one of our slightly more active tours like the Kiwi Classic or Pure South, it helps to be prepared.
+It's easy to spend time on our trails while you're visiting - anyone with a reasonable level of hiking fitness can enjoy walking in New Zealand - but if your plans are a little more ambitious or you're keen to take on one of our slightly more active tours like the Kiwi Classic or Pure South, it helps to be prepared.
 Here are some tips to help you enjoy the best hiking New Zealand has to offer (so you will go home and tell all your friends how awesome New Zealand is too!).